 If a student saves and exits the test, the timer continues.
 A student could start on Tuesday, and save and exit.
 Then, the student could return on Thursday to finish.
 The completion time will be 48 hours.

-Check out the student view of timed tests (use your browser's back button to return here)
+Check out the student view of timed tests—use your browser's back button to return to this topic

 To view the completion time, access a student's submission from the Grade Center and expand the Test Information section.